The-lady-developer/The-lady-developer/README.md

 ### Hi there 👋

-I'm Manvi!
+I am Manvi.
 Welcome to my world!
 <!--
 **The-lady-developer/The-lady-developer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->
 - :kissing_smiling_eyes: I love to code, design & empower others.